dgileadi/UnityFileOpener/README.md

 ### iOS

-On iOS this is done by setting the `UIFileSharingEnabled` and `LSSupportsOpeningDocumentsInPlace` entries in your Info.plist file to `true` (see [this note for why](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/iPhoneOSKeys.html#//apple_ref/doc/uid/TP40009252-SW20)).
+On iOS it works by setting the `UIFileSharingEnabled` and `LSSupportsOpeningDocumentsInPlace` entries in your Info.plist file to `true` (see [this note for why](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/iPhoneOSKeys.html#//apple_ref/doc/uid/TP40009252-SW20)).
 The Info.plist file is modified for you by BuildPostProcessor.cs in this package.

 The `OpenInPlace` method then uses [UIDocumentInteractionController](https://developer.apple.com/documentation/uikit/uidocumentinteractioncontroller) to share the document.